 You've just started your online store, or you've brought your brick and mortar store into the Internet age (how'd you manage to not be online for so long!?), and you've been putting up your products for potential customers to buy.
 But now you're finding for some odd reason, people aren't flocking to your products and rushing to hand you their hard earned cash.

 Don't worry, your products are still great, and so are you.
 You're probably just making a few marketing mistakes that are easy to fix and are sure to attract your target audience.
 First, and probably easiest fix, is to spice things up!

 You're a consumer, just as much as you're an awesome eCom business owner.
 You've seen both good and bad descriptions of products.
 You've seen stores that have 1000-word product descriptions and a plethora of product images, and ones with 100-words and a single picture, or no picture at all.

 Which is right?

-I suppose there’s no wrong answer (there is though), but in a world of consumers being bombarded by competitor content, you certainly don’t want to be the store that’s caught lacking.
+There's no wrong answer (there is though), but in a world where your target audience is being bombarded by competitor content, you certainly don't want to be the store that's caught lacking.

 Content is king, and a good production description is good content.

 If your store isn't already utilizing blog posts, your product descriptions are the only chance for you to implement search engine optimization practices.
 Obviously content marketing will be a big boon to your site showing up in search engine results and you should see an uptick in your Google Analytics once you start.